bromanoff/SerialN/README.md

 # SerialN

-Welcome to the Serial number stamp

-Sorry for the bad UI, I'm working on that.
+Stamps a serial number into the pixels of an image in the bottom right corner.

-Works only for b/w images right now.
-Colored images will be possible soon.
+Works only with b/w images so far.